TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 ----

 *   **Function**: ``Sync()``
-*   **Description**: The blocking program executes queue commands and does not return until all queue commands have been executed
+*   **Description**: A blocking command that executes queue commands and does not return until all queue commands have been executed
 *   **Supported Port**: ``30003``
 *   **Return**: ``ErrorID,{},Sync();``
 *   **Parameters**: None

+Block until all queue commands are executed.

 ::